-The Sisorta project, located in the Eastern Pontides mineral belt, is a near-surface, volcanic-hosted, high sulfidation epithermal gold deposit.
-Exploration programs at Sisorta, principally funded by partners, have included 123 diamond drill holes totaling over 17,700 meters, geologic and alteration mapping, geochemical sampling, and geophysical surveys.
+The Sisorta royalty property, located in the Eastern Pontides mineral belt, is a near-surface, volcanic-hosted, high sulfidation epithermal gold deposit.
+Exploration programs at Sisorta, principally funded by partner companies, have included diamond drilling, geologic and alteration mapping, geochemical sampling, and geophysical surveys.
 This work has outlined a 1000 by 600 meter zone of shallow oxide gold mineralization with underlying copper and gold porphyry potential at depth.

-In the third quarter of 2016, EMX sold EBX Madencilik A.S., the wholly-owned EMX subsidiary that controls the Sisorta property, to Bahar Madencilik Sinayi ve Ticaret Ltd Sti ("Bahar"), a privately owned Turkish company (see EMX news release dated August 3, 2016).
+In 2016, EMX sold EBX Madencilik A.S., the wholly-owned EMX subsidiary that controls the Sisorta property, to Bahar Madencilik Sinayi ve Ticaret Ltd Sti ("Bahar"), a privately owned Turkish company (see EMX news release dated August 3, 2016).
 The terms of the sale provide for Bahar's staged payments to EMX as summarized below: